 - All flights must be less than 900 miles one way due to limited resources.

 - AFW primarily provides air transportation for patients travelling to and from scheduled medical treatment.
 We also arrange "compassion" flights for individuals who need to visit or be a caregiver for a critically ill family member.
 Additionally, we will arrange flights to relocate victims of domestic violence, to transport children and adults to camps for a variety of special needs (such as burn survivors and families impacted by HIV or AIDS), and to fly support staff and supplies during natural disasters or other crises.
 "Compassion" requests are accepted on a case-by-case basis.

 - AFW flights are flown by volunteer pilots who donate their time and all costs related to the flight.
 AFW is a charitable service serving people in need, and our pilots are making large contributions because they want to help people in need.
 We recognise that the costs of medical care, lost wages, and providing care can deplete a family's resources.
 Passengers do not need to be desperate or destitute to qualify, we simply want to make the best use of our limited resources and our pilots' donations.
 Compelling need might also include persons who are immunocompromised or can't fly commercially for other reasons.

-- We generally require 7 days' advance notice to find a volunteer pilot for a flight.
-In some cases, we can accommodate shorter term requests.
+- We generally require 5-7 business days' advance notice to find a volunteer pilot for a flight.
+In some cases, we can accommodate shorter notice requests.